db2147/train_scheduler/README.md

 # Train Scheduler
 <img src="images/social.png" alt="Drawing" style="width: 400px; float: right;" />

-In this assignment I created a train scheduling application that incorporates Firebase to host arrival and deparature data.&nbsp; This app retrieves and manipulates this information with Moment.js.&nbsp; This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their destination.
+In this project I created a train scheduling application that incorporates Firebase to host arrival and deparature data.&nbsp; This app retrieves and manipulates this information with Moment.js.&nbsp; This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their destination.
 <br>
 <br>